frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

 and representation.
 So I'll take the bet: The next big thing in deep learning is the fusion of GANs and DBMs.

-But let's extend this vision into future challenges.
-There is one thing that only received very little attention in deep learning so far: Undirected graphical model like DBMs have the capability to capture dependency structures, and not only the boring linear ones, but indeed any sufficiently smooth!
+But let's extend the projection further into the future.
+There is one thing that only received very little attention in deep learning so far: Undirected graphical models like DBMs have the capability to capture dependency structures, and not only the boring linear ones, but indeed any sufficiently smooth!
 This property, however, has not yet been exploited at all!
 Why?
 Simply spoken, there is a large gap in the literature, as it affects statistics as well as differential geometry and topology!
-Nevertheless, I am deeply convinced that the prospect of deep structural inference is a good reason, to take this efforts and to develop a completely new branch of statistics which is concerned with structure preserving morphisms and structural inference[^4].
+Nevertheless, I am convinced that the odds of deep structural inference satisfy to take the efforts to develop a completely new branch of statistics[^4].

+Usually I try not to get mawkish, but the prospects about the AI Revolution can be overwhelming.
+There are multifarious opportunities to make a contribution that really matters.

 ### Footnotes

 [^1]: Due to the bipartite graph structure of RBMs, repeated Gibbs sampling is rapidly mixing, which allows an efficient approximation of the log-likelihood gradient. 👍
-[^2]: The observables of course (!) are required to trace out a sufficiently Lipschitz-continous trajectory!
+[^2]: The observables of course are required to trace out a sufficiently Lipschitz-continous trajectory.
-[^3]: If you stack bipartite graphs, what do you get?
+[^3]: If you stack bipartite graphs together, what do you get?
 Yes: A bipartite graph (and maybe a headache)
-[^4]: As an enthusiast, I already started this journey and You are very welcome to read my articles &#091;[1](https://drive.google.com/open?id=1nkNFPLXrAigD3MsETqt5hN9VI94nLvN0), [2](https://drive.google.com/open?id=16gl2GCT5taeH9oo86SHkFKZdeTyRRwTs), [3](https://drive.google.com/open?id=1jssUKKcUFw4LfDiWqjneMKRvVFUmZffP)&#093;, but be warned: You could get mad (or bored)!
+[^4]: As an enthusiast I already started the journey into this new branch of statistics.
+You are very welcome to read my articles &#091;[1](https://drive.google.com/open?id=1RnRLM7WlSw63zuftRassTI18ohMjr0vE), [2](https://drive.google.com/open?id=1nkNFPLXrAigD3MsETqt5hN9VI94nLvN0), [3](https://drive.google.com/open?id=16gl2GCT5taeH9oo86SHkFKZdeTyRRwTs), [4](https://drive.google.com/open?id=1jssUKKcUFw4LfDiWqjneMKRvVFUmZffP)&#093;, but be warned: You could get mad (or bored)!